bidon-io/bidon_sdk_ios/docs/integration.md

 # Integration

-This page is describes how to donwload, import and configure the BidOn SDK.
+This page is describes how to donwload, import and configure the Bidon SDK.

 - [Integration](#integration)
   - [Download](#download)